syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rating/EJ2_ASP.MVC/labels.md

 ## Label template

 You can use the [LabelTemplate](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Inputs.Rating.html#Syncfusion_EJ2_Inputs_Rating_LabelTemplate) tag directive to specify a custom template for the `Label` of the rating.
-The current value of the rating will be passed as the `context` when building the content of the label.
+The current value of the rating will be passed as the `value` when building the content of the label.
 This allows you to include dynamic information about the rating in the template.

 {% if page.publishingplatform == "aspnet-mvc" %}